 ✅ Buyers

-Buyers who need help with up-front costs can significantly benefit from seller credits, especially first-time home buyers or those with limited cash.
+Seller credits can significantly benefit buyers who need help with up-front costs, especially first-time home buyers or those with limited cash.

 The seller credits reduce the amount of cash a buyer needs at closing.
 As a result, the buyer can use their savings and money for other common aspects of the home-buying process, like moving expenses, new furnishings or appliances, or building an emergency fund.

-Buyers may also use the credits to buy down their mortgage interest rate, resulting in lower monthly payments over the life of the loan.
-Buyers purchasing an older home or one that needs repairs can use the credits to cover repair costs.
+Buyers may also use the credits to lower their mortgage interest rate, resulting in lower monthly payments over the life of the loan.
+Similarly, buyers purchasing an older home or one that needs repairs can use the credits to cover repair costs.

 You may want to choose a realtor when buying who is familiar with seller credits to make sure this approach fits your situation.